paths-erc/docs/db-handbook/places.md

-# Manual for the correct use and reading of the Places
+# Manual for the correct use and reading of the Places section of PAThs database

 This subfolder of PAThs’ main documentation repository provides a complete documentation for users and readers of the PAThs database, currently available at